ViniSSBrandao/ParrotCardsGame/README.md

-# ParrotCardsGame Download the file and run the index.html file to play a fun cards memory game.
+# ParrotCardsGame Download the repository file and run the index.html file to play a fun cards memory game.